AndyLang81/pp5-backend/readme.md

 ## Overview

-This is the **backend** of the PP5 Task Manager, built with **Django** and **Django REST Framework**.
-It handles API endpoints for user authentication and task CRUD operations.
-The API supports token-based authentication using **Simple JWT**.
+This is the **backend** of the PP5 Task Manager — a full-stack productivity web app for Code Institute’s Portfolio Project 5.
+Built using **Django** and **Django REST Framework**, the API handles all task-related data operations and authentication.
+The backend is protected using **Simple JWT** for secure, token-based access.

 ## Live API

 [Render Backend Deployment](https://pp5-backend.onrender.com/api/)

+Note: Requires frontend and valid credentials to use task endpoints.

 ## Features

-- Token-based authentication (JWT)
+- Token-based authentication using JSON Web Tokens (JWT)
-- Create, Read, Update, Delete task endpoints
+- CRUD endpoints for task management
-- Secure, permission-based access
+- Permissions to ensure users only access their own data
 - CORS enabled for frontend integration
-- PostgreSQL-compatible configuration
-- Whitenoise static file handling
+- Production-ready settings for PostgreSQL and Whitenoise
+- Environment variables used for all secrets
+- Clean 404 and 403 responses for unauthorized access

 ## Technologies Used

-- Django
+- Python 3 / Django 4
 - Django REST Framework
 - Simple JWT
 - Gunicorn
+- Whitenoise
+- PostgreSQL-ready config
-- Render for deployment
+- Render (deployment)

 ## Setup Instructions

-1. Clone the backend repo:
+1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/pp5-backend.git
    cd pp5-backend
    ```

-2. Create a `.env` file:
+2. Create a `.env` file in the root:
    ```
    SECRET_KEY=your_secret_key
    DEBUG=False